shsagir/play-area-sync/docs/troubleshooting.md

 ## But I still have problems

 Do not hesitate to contact us.
 Make sure to provide all details upfront so that we can back on you easily.
-See [here](https://www.fortrabbit.com/support-policy#successful-support) on how to not suck at support.
+See [here](https://www.fortrabbit.com/support-policy#successful-support) on how to get good support quickly.